Anku5hk/Programmers_guide_to_Python/book.md

 my_queue.append(20) # enqueue: append at rear
 my_queue.pop(0) # dequeue: remove at front
 ```
 * Python also has *dequeue* (double ended queue) Data Structure which can also be used as a normal Queue.
-They are implemented as doubly linked list and support adding & removing from both sides (front & end), they are efficient at add/remove from left (front) operation.
+They are implemented as doubly linked-list and support adding & removing from both sides (front & end), they are efficient at add/remove from left (front) operation.
 Other operations have similar performance as *list*.
 * For Queues we only need append at the end and pop/remove at the front, both of which are O(1) for *dequeue* which is good enough.
 They are not part of core Python and need to be imported from the *collections* module.
 ```Python
 from collections import deque